 6. “Focus on making movies.
 Let us handle distribution!”

 While this set it and forget it mentality may have worked back in the DVD days, those days are long gone.
 During the launch phase of your movie, a good distributor can help you make money.
 But sooner or later even the best film distributors need to focus on new projects.

 Since your deal with the distributor will last for at least five years, you want to make sure you know what’s going to happen with your movie after the honeymoon.
 A good distributor will sell your movie over and over again to various outlets.
 A bad distributor will forget about your movie.
 In both scenarios, you will need to have an a promotional plan to assist film distributors for the long term.

 7. “All of our filmmakers are happy with us.”

 Really?
 Prove it.
 Good film distributors will happily put you in touch with their best clients.
 (After reaching out to the clients and getting permission first, obviously.)
 Bad film distributors will avoid putting you in touch with any past clients.
 In both instances, I highly recommend doing your own due diligence.
 As long as you’re professional, there is nothing wrong going on IMDB and telephoning past filmmaker clients on your own.

 The thing to remember in all of this is, it is never too early to learn about distribution.
-If you’d like to start planning your distribution strategy I recommend accessing my film distribution training and learn everything you can.
+If you’d like to start planning your distribution strategy, access this distribution training right now and study everything.